IHOXOHI/OXO/README.md

 # OXO
-make a computer with a ucontroller and upython
+make a ucomputer with a ucontroller and upython